777Tim777/TaskTracker/README.md

 - **JIRA-style workflow**
   - Backlog for future work
-  - To Do, In Progress, and Done columns for active tasks
+  - To Do, In Progress, and Done columns
 - Create, edit, and delete tasks
-- **Delete confirmation** to prevent accidental data loss
+- **Delete confirmation** to prevent accidental removal
 - **Task assignment** (Unassigned, Tim, JJ)
 - Priority levels (Low, Medium, High)
-- Persistent storage using **LocalStorage**
+- **Shared storage** using Supabase (tasks visible across devices and users)
-- Responsive layout using **Tailwind CSS**
+- Responsive layout using Tailwind CSS
-- No backend or build step required
+- No custom backend server required

 ---